About

 Pages are reviewed and updated as new trial data is published or drug approvals change.
 Each page shows its last review date.
 Pricing data is verified quarterly.
 Pipeline drug timelines are updated when FDA milestones occur.

-Our primary sources are peer-reviewed clinical trials published in journals including The New England Journal of Medicine, The Lancet, JAMA, and Obesity.
-We also reference FDA approval documents, prescribing information, and manufacturer-published pricing.
+Primary sources are peer-reviewed clinical trials published in journals including The New England Journal of Medicine, The Lancet, JAMA, and Obesity.
+I also reference FDA approval documents, prescribing information, and manufacturer-published pricing.

-For pricing information, we use publicly available list prices from manufacturer websites, pharmacy benefit managers, and CMS data.
-We note that actual out-of-pocket costs vary by insurance, location, and savings programs.
+For pricing information, I use publicly available list prices from manufacturer websites, pharmacy benefit managers, and CMS data.
+Actual out-of-pocket costs vary by insurance, location, and savings programs.

-We do not cite news articles, social media, or anecdotal reports as primary sources for treatment efficacy claims.
-When we reference these sources for context (like drug approval timelines), we label them clearly.
+I do not cite news articles, social media, or anecdotal reports as primary sources for treatment efficacy claims.
+When I reference these sources for context (like drug approval timelines), I label them clearly.

 Pipeline drug policy

-For drugs not yet approved by the FDA, we always include clear caveats about their status.
+For drugs not yet approved by the FDA, I always include clear caveats about their status.
 Phase II and Phase III trial results are presented with explicit notes that these drugs are not yet available, timelines are estimates, and final approved formulations may differ from trial versions.
-We never present pipeline data as if the drug were currently available.
+I never present pipeline data as if the drug were currently available.

 Next step most people take